kai-ion/django_toList/readme.md

    The home page will display a list of all the to-do lists that have been created.
 Each title will be a clickable link that directs users to the corresponding list page.
 If no to-do lists exist, a friendly message will prompt the user to create one.

+next build a request handler
+You’ve already created the app-level URL file.
+Now it’s time to add the first route to that file.
+Edit the file todo_app/urls.py to add the route

+next add a subclass Listview to display a list of todo items Now you can do something very similar to display a list of to-do items.
+You’ll start by creating another view class, this time called ItemListView.
+Like the class ListListView, ItemListView will extend the generic Django class ListView.
+Open views.py and add your new class